JuliaPlots/MakieGallery.jl/docs/src/basic-tutorials.md

 @example_database("Tutorial advanced scatter plot")

 ### Line plot
-Line plot can be used do plot any line.
+A line plot can be used to plot any line.
 Attributes can be used to control width, color etc. of the line.

 @example_database("Tutorial simple line")